transmart/i2b2_1.6_Postgres/coreserver/src/README.txt

 	jboss.home=YOUR_JBOSS_HOME_DIR
 	axis2.war.name=i2b2.war
-  Edit the etc/jboss/ont-ds.xml and configure your data sources ant -f master_build.xml clean build-all deploy
+  Edit the etc/jboss/ont-ds.xml and configure your data sources
+    you may have to modify: connection-url, user-name, and password changes may be necessary for: i2b2hive, i2b2metadata, and i2b2metadata2 ant -f master_build.xml clean build-all deploy

 4. deploy CRC module